ethereum-optimism/design-docs/security/fma-kona-asterisc.md

 - **Mitigations:**
   State testing against op-revm.
-  Frequent action tests against kona, which covers the L2 block executor.
+  Action tests covering the L2 block executor are run on every pull request in the [kona] repository.
-  `op-reth` which uses the same op-execution environment as kona.
+  `op-reth` which uses the same op-execution environment as `kona`.

 - **Detection:**
-  Since kona + asterisc is in the coldpath by default, a divergence would only be seen by action tests or local testing.
+  Running `op-reth` so it's synced and following tip would provide a way to watch for chain splits.
+  A chain split occuring means `kona`'s execution (the same as `op-reth`) diverges from the `op-program`.

 - **Recovery Path(s):**
-  If kona + asterisc is in the hotpath, the game would need to be invalidated and op-program + cannon placed in the hotpath while kona + asterisc is fixed.
-  Once the execution fixes are released and deployed, kona + asterisc could be placed back in the hotpath.
-  If the game is in the coldpath, it would need to be fixed and re-deployed.
+  If `kona` + `asterisc` is in the coldpath, it would need to be fixed and re-deployed.
+  If `op-program` + `cannon` cannot be placed in the hotpath, and `kona` + `asterisc` fails, the permissioned fallback must be engaged.
+  [The "Kona and Asterisc Hot Path Failure"](#-Kona-and-Asterisc-Hot-Path-Failure) above covers the failure mode for `kona` + `asterisc` when placed in the hot path.

 ### Breaking Backwards Compatibility for the op-challenger